felixlinker/tamarin-workshop/README.md

 Make sure that you check the output for warnings.
 If there are none, navigate to http://127.0.0.1:3001 to see the GUI.

+Note that you need to restart Tamarin whenever you changed your model (i.e., you changed a `*.spthy` file)!